-In June, a BGS team returned to carry out further research on the sediments, and using high-resolution satellite imagery, will map the area of tsunami flooding in the Sendai area (Map 1); this trip was funded by a NERC urgency grant.
+A BGS team returned in June 2011 to carry out further research on the sediments and will map the area of tsunami flooding in the Sendai area (Map 1) using high-resolution satellite imagery.
+This trip was funded by a NERC urgency grant.

 Valleys increased waves heights dramatically